brilongurmo/brilongurmo/README.md

 <h2>👨‍💻 Information Technology Job Skills:</h2>

-Objective: The following application and program allows people to stay connected and secured while working onsite, hybrid or remote.
+Objective: The following applications and programs allows people to stay connected and secured while working onsite, hybrid or remote.